cardano-foundation/developer-portal/docs/operate-a-stake-pool/marketing-spo.md

 Some stake pool operators put in more extra work than others, they ensure the following:
 * Creating an informative website that includes block explorers for their generated blocks, why to choose their pool, guides for stake delegation, full contact information for each operator, video tutorials, social media accounts, and FAQ.
-* Being a Cardano community member
+* Being a Cardano community member.
-* Focusing on the delegators needs
+* Focusing on the delegators needs.
-* Studying and analyzing other SPOs to be more creative
+* Studying and analyzing other SPOs to be more creative.
-* Using social media management systems for engagement, scheduling, and reporting
+* Using social media management systems for engagement, scheduling, and reporting.
-* Using videos in their marketing campaigns along with email marketing
+* Using videos in their marketing campaigns along with email marketing.
-* Creating a mobile-friendly marketing campaign
+* Creating a mobile-friendly marketing campaign.
 * Creating an extra range of services for delegators such as minting native tokens.
-* Running Reddit ads, posting on different forums, writing articles to get organic traffic to their pool’s website
+* Running Reddit ads, posting on different forums, writing articles to get organic traffic to their pool’s website.

 You can watch the following videos about the opinions of SPOs:
 * [Cardano Staking Explained by Cardano Stake Pool Operators!](https://www.youtube.com/watch?v=doe_XSkpMMw)